MultiscaleProject/ActiveMatter/ActiveElasticRepulsiveModel/README.md

 ### Project Overview

-This repository provides the code and resources for simulating **quenched disorder (QD)** in dense active systems, as introduced in our paper.
+This repository provides the code and resources for simulating **quenched disorder (QD)** in dense active systems, as introduced in our paper (Phys.
+Rev. Lett.
+131, 168301 – Published 17 October 2023).
 The model represents **self-propelled polar disks** with non-isotropic rotational and translational dynamics, which interact through linear repulsive forces.
 These interactions give rise to a novel **noise-induced quenched disorder state**, observed at intermediate noise levels, where agents become jammed in random orientations with small fluctuations around their fixed positions.

 The simulations explore various phases, including:
 1. **Moving Order (MO)** - Agents align in a common direction.